geotrellis/geotrellis-site/docs/documentation/python-geotrellis/index.rst

 *gtloader convert-all* command
 ------------------------------

 The ``convert-all`` is used to convert a set of rasters in a directory into ARGs.
-This command has mostly the same options as the *convert* command, but adds one option
+This command has mostly the same options as the *convert* command, but adds one option:

 -e EXT                   The extention of the files in the input directory to consider for conversion.